China's waste import ban: Plastic recycling

-It was reported that roughly 50% of plastics are being utilized in disposable manufacturing processes such as packaging, agricultural films, and disposables, while 20 to 25 % was used for long-term infrastructure like pipes, coating for cables and structured materials and the remainder is used for durable moderate life consumer goods such as electronics, furniture, and vehicles.
+It was reported that roughly 50% of plastics are being utilized in disposable manufacturing processes such as packaging, agricultural films, and disposables, while 20 to 25% was used for long-term infrastructure like pipes, coating for cables and structured materials and the remainder is used for durable moderate life consumer goods such as electronics, furniture, and vehicles.
 In general, plastic is considered to be durable and non-biodegradable hence making them difficult to decompose for at least a few decades with some lasting over hundreds or thousands of years.
 Judging from the domestic environmental factors, even some degradable plastics may still exist for a considerable period of time due to their degradation rate which is also influenced by factors such as the exposure of UV, oxygen, and temperature, whereas biodegradable plastics require the need of adequate microorganisms.
 Therefore, the rate of degradation in landfills and terrestrial, marine environments would tend to vary.

 Due to poor management of plastic waste, most plastics are currently disposed of in unauthorized dumping sites or burned uncontrollably in the field.
 Moreover, due to the particularity and quantity of plastics, the recycling of plastics has always been a problem.
 In theory, most thermoplastics could be recycled in a closed loop.
 However, plastic packaging may call for the need to use different kinds of polymers as well as other materials such as metals, paper, pigments, inks, and adhesives, which make it challenging to control.
 Setting up a landfill is one of the traditional methods of waste managements, but some countries lack the land to accommodate to landfills.
 The process of incineration will reduce the need for a dedicated plastic waste landfill, but this brings up the issue of whether or not harmful substances being released into the atmosphere during this process.

 Furthermore, collecting and packaging plastics for sale to other countries is much cheaper than recycling.

 Challenges of waste disposal

 Waste disposing is a great challenge faced by China, each type of waste disposing industry has its advantages and disadvantages.
 So choosing a proper combination of different waste disposing industries is much more efficient than adopting monotonic industry.
 Nevertheless, the technology on waste disposal industries should always improving and creating.
-Importantly, technological progress can as an endogenous factor to increase the aggregate demand in economy and ultimately driven the economic growth in China.
+Importantly, technological progress can act as an endogenous factor to increase the aggregate demand in economy and ultimately driven the economic growth in China.